 - If the person who has the accident is someone expected to be there, such as an employee at his or her place of work or a customer at a store, the property owner is very likely to be liable, depending on the type of hazard that caused the fall.

-Don’t write off your claim just because you didn’t have permission to be in the area.
+While it’s possible that your conduct could prevent you from collecting damages, don’t write off your claim just because you didn’t have permission to be in the area.
 Many victims have successfully recovered money in the same situation you’re in now.
+Let our Acworth slip and fall injury attorneys know your story and we’ll give you the real story.

 In order to successfully hold an owner or business liable for your slip and fall accidents, lawyers typically must prove the following: